nanogiants/appcom-styleguide-android/README.md

 ## Gradle {.unnumbered}

   <a name="gradle--version"></a><a name="1.1"></a>
-  - [1.1](#gradle--version) Use at least version 2.3 for the build gradle to support Instant run.
+  - [1.1](#gradle--version) The android gradle plugin should use at least version 2.3.1 to support Instant run.
+You should not use dynamic dependencies in version numbers.
+Using this feature can cause unexpected version updates and difficulty resolving version differences.

+    // bad
+    classpath 'com.android.tools.build:gradle:2.+'

+    // good
+    classpath 'com.android.tools.build:gradle:2.3.1'

   <a name="gradle--structure"></a><a name="1.2"></a>
   - [1.2](#gradle--structure) Create one gradle file per module and one